WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 One of the awesome features this opens up is the possibility for third-party developers to add their own blocks that you can use while creating content with Gutenberg.

-In this post, I’ve collected 25 of the best Gutenberg plugins that give you access to awesome new content blocks in Gutenberg.
+In this post, I’ve collected some of the best Gutenberg plugins that give you access to awesome new content blocks in Gutenberg.

 Check ’em out if you want to expand what the Gutenberg for WordPress editor can do!